What are Self-Directed IRAs?

 Build for Your Beneficiaries

 Properly designating your beneficiary can be an important part of your lifetime plan.
-Without this designation, your heirs may have to pay more income and estate tax than necessary after you are gone.
+Without this designation, your heirs may be subject more income and estate taxes than necessary.

 Beneficiary Options: